Bug report #20581

 - File alg_crash(ready for install from zip).zip added

 Just tried on QGIS Desktop 3.5.0 with GRASS 7.4.2 (Nightly).

 The crash persists there.

 Just uploaded new zip version, ready for use with 'Install from zip' (previous version required you to copy the zip contents manually into plugins directory)

-#5 Updated by Juan Manuel Perez over 1 year ago
+#5 Updated by Juan Manuel Perez almost 2 years ago

 Ok!
 I didn't quite see the point of this test, knowing that "3.5.0 with GRASS 7.4.2 (Nightly)" crashed too, but I've just downloaded 3.4.2, installed, and tested the crash, and effectively it crashes.